dzhang30/Iris/README.md

 https://docs.google.com/document/d/1xIBwOCU0p7NjxlX5_Y98w9nitYV5z7rnCT491lMl-QE/edit?usp=sharing

 # Iris
 There is a need to capture metrics beyond the basics of what are provided by the Prometheus Node Exporter installed on all hosts.
-Additional metrics may be related to the application running on a specific host or hosts, specialized system checks beyond the scope of the node exporter, or other metrics that will replace Nagios or CheckMK.
+Additional metrics may be related to the application running on a specific host(s), specialized system checks beyond the scope of the node exporter, or other metrics that will replace Nagios or CheckMK.

 ## One-Time Setup
 Install `brew` and `python 3.7` (based on your setup, you might have to specify python version in the command line)